-- a) Forming of the training sample.
+- a) Forming of the training sample for sentiment classifier.

 - b) Lemmatization of reviews.

 - c) Encoding text of reviews in vector form.

-- d) Extraction of product aspects.
+- d) Extraction of product's aspects.

-- e) Training of the classifier.
+- e) Training of the sentiment classifier.

 - f) Sentiment analysis of reviews.

-- g) Sentiment analysis of sentences with mentions about product aspects.
+- g) Aspect-based sentiment analysis of sentences with mentions about product's aspects.